 - Looking at the 12 Principles of animation and character design

 Some basic computer knowledge is required, but this course is designed for students with little to no experience in digital animation.

 Anna Corbould grew up in England, where she studied Music and Drama at the University of Roehampton and the University of Manchester.
-After working for Apple for ten years teaching customers how to use software to edit music, videos, and photos, she moved to Athens to study at UGA.
-She graduated with her MFA in Dramatic Media production in May 2019 after completing the Rosetta Theatre Project, an interdisciplinary, multi-media installation incorporating motion capture and 3D animation in performances of Romeo and Juliet and Tartuffe.
-This is Anna’s third year as a Summer Academy instructor.
+After working for Apple for ten years teaching customers how to use software to edit music, videos and photos, she moved to Athens to study at UGA.
+She graduated her MFA in Dramatic Media production in May 2019 after completing the Rosetta Theatre Project, an interdisciplinary, multi-media installation incorporating motion capture and 3D animation in performances of Romeo and Juliet and Tartuffe.
+This is her third year teaching for the Spark Weekend Academy.

-Jingyi Zhang is a recent graduate from the University of Georgia, where she completed the MFA in Dramatic Media.
+Jingyi Zhang is a PhD student in Theatre and Performance Studies at the University of Georgia, where she completed her MFA in Dramatic Media.
 Her focuses are on computer animation and animation performance.
-She will continue her graduate studies next year with UGA, pursuing a Ph.D. in performance studies.
+She will continue her graduate studies this year with UGA, pursuing a Ph.D. in performance studies.
 She received her MA degree at UGA three years ago in Mass Media Studies, with a cultural studies thesis project on Japanese anime.
-She has been teaching the Introduction to Cinema course for two semesters.
+She has been teaching the Introduction to Cinema for two semesters.
 Her most recent works including the character models and animation in the Rosetta project, a 3D animation project that recreates scenes in Romeo and Juliet and Tartuffe.
-This is Jingyi’s first year as a Summer Academy instructor.